elenaferr0/tsp-optimization/report/sections/genetic-algorithm.typ

 A C++ implementation of a @GA:long is proposed as an alternative approach to solve the @TSP.
 The goal is to provide a faster way to find good solutions for large instances, which are too expensive to solve using exact methods.
 The @GA is a metaheuristic that mimics the process of natural selection, where the fittest individuals from a population of solutions are selected to create new generations.

 == Implementation details
+This section provides an overview of the implementation details of the @GA, including the representation of chromosomes, the algorithm's structure, and the various operators used in the selection, crossover, mutation, and replacement phases.
+It also discusses the parameter tuning process and the population initialization techniques used to create a diverse initial population.

 === Chromosomes
 The implemented @GA represents solutions as a vector of nodes, where each of them corresponds to a city in the @TSP.
-A `Graph` class based on the one described in #ref(<sec:graph>) holds the coordinates of the cities and their Euclidean distances.
+A `Graph` class derived from the one described in #ref(<sec:graph>) holds the coordinates of the cities and their Euclidean distances.
 To ease the process of evaluating the fitness, overriding a part of the path and saving the solution to file, a `Chromosome` class has been implemented as a wrapper around the `Graph` class.

 // #text("TODO logger", size: 14pt, red)
 // Parameters